 Runcam Owl 2

 The Owl 2 is designed for low light FPV, which “turns dusk into daytime”.
 You can use the Owl 2 for the day flying too, but the image wouldn’t be good as other cameras on this list.
 After all, there is no so-called “one for all” or “all-around” FPV camera, yet.

 It would make sense to get this camera if you plan to fly mostly in the evening or night time.
 But if you only fly during daytime, then I would recommend getting other cameras instead.
 I decided to take this one down from the list as I found the Eagle 2 can perform just as good as the Owl 2 (if not better).

-If you are looking for a FPV camera that is capable of flying in extreme darkness, check out the “military grade” Night Eagle.
+If you are looking for the best FPV camera that is capable of flying in extreme darkness, check out the “military grade” Night Eagle.